phaedra042/arduino/garage_door/Readme.txt

 {
 check state of door
 try to read rfid
-if authenticaes toggle door switch and wait a bit timer tick()
+if authenticates, toggle door switch and wait a bit timer tick()
 }